obonaventure/cnp3/book-2nd/exercises/ex-stp.rst

 This command brings information about the designated root of the tree, the root port of the switch and the cost to the root switch.

-Now, we will launch some other switches.
-By doing that we change the topology.
-With wireshark you can observe the packets of the spanning tree protocol that are exchanged.
+Now, you can launch some other switches.
+By doing that you change the topology.
+With ``wireshark`` you can observe the packets of the spanning tree protocol that are exchanged.
 The switches already launched will generate a "topology change notification", then others switches will acknowlegde these changes.

 When all switches are launched, you can look at the bridge state of each switches: